 Intro to RPA in Managed Health Care Claims Processing

-Programing intricate processes that are required to automate complicated, dynamic claims in a mainframe claims processing platform is too slow and expensive.
-Since most of the decisions necessary to automate a MHC claim are rules based, use structured data, and relate to relatively stable processes, RPAs non-code invasive nature makes the SDLC process unnecessary, which greatly enhances the speed RPA developers can create claim bots, far less expensively than any other automation method.
+Programming intricate processes that are required to automate complicated, dynamic, claims in a mainframe claims processing platform is too slow and expensive.
+Since most of the decisions necessary to automate a MHC claim are rules based, use structured data, and relate to relatively stable processes, RPA’s non-code invasive nature makes the SDLC process unnecessary, which greatly enhances the speed RPA developers can create claim bots and do so far less expensively than any other automation method.

-As the automation rate goes up, the claims that are left to automate are increasingly not rules base, use unstructured data, and have more fluid processes.
+As the automation rate goes up, the claims that are left to be automated are increasingly not rules base, use unstructured data, and have more fluid processes.
 Cognitive based technologies become increasingly necessary to deal with non-rules based decisions, unstructured data, and dynamic integration with claim processing teams.
-A Center of Excellence (COE) can facilitate and standardize, governed RPA program at scale to other parts of the MHCs operation.
-Beyond the COE, the most mature enterprise MHC RPA programs will evolve operations into an Intelligent Operation made up of hybrid bot/human teams under the same management governed by a COE.
-This is the pinnacle of automation augmentation!
+A Center of Excellence (COE) can facilitate and standardize, a governed RPA program at scale to other parts of the MHC’s operation.
+Beyond the COE, the most mature enterprise MHC RPA programs will evolve operations into an Intelligent Operation made up of hybrid bot/human teams under the same management governed by a COE; this is the pinnacle of automation augmentation!

-In 2015 a Fortune 100 MHC automated over 13 million claims with RPA saving conservatively $30 million dollars on a one-million-dollar budget.
-This MHCs manual processing is significantly outsourced.
-If these claims where processed with onshore processors, the saving would be over $50 million.
+In 2015, a Fortune 100 MHC automated over 13 million claims with RPA saving conservatively $30 million dollars on a one-million-dollar budget.
+This MHC’s manual processing is significantly outsourced; if these claims where processed with onshore processors, the saving would have been over $50 million.
 This does not even include adjustments, related correspondence automated, increased quality, and reduced customer abrasion savings.